jesseyuen/portfolio-2021/src/thoughts/2025-01-25-artificial-intelligence-and-the-ionosphere.md

 ---
 ## Learning

-I've pulled my finger out and am taking the time to level-up on AI, currently with a specific lens of designing human-centric AI experiences.
-Some new terms and concepts I've learned this morning:
+I've pulled my finger out and am taking the time to level-up on AI, with a current focus on designing human-centric AI experiences.
+Here ate some new terms and concepts I've come across this morning:

 ### **Levels of Automation of Decision and Action Selection**